-Years ago our property management company left a lot to be desired when it came to our ability to prioritize projects and goals.
+Years ago our property management company left a lot to be desired when it came to our ability to prioritize projects.
 We didn’t have an agenda for our strategic planning meetings.
 Embarrassingly sometimes our executive team would write our priorities down, and then lose the paper we wrote them on.
 We would talk about to-dos and not follow up.
-This lack of structure kept us amateur, and we struggled to move our business and goals forward.
+This lack of structure kept us amateur, and we struggled to move our business forward.

-I recommend reading the book in its entirety, however, today is the first day of Q2 and in the interest of time and momentum I will outline a few key points that helped us reach and prioritize our quarterly goals consistently.
+I recommend reading the book in its entirety, however, today is the first day of Q2 and in the interest of time and momentum, I will outline a few key points that helped us reach our quarterly goals consistently.

 Wickman recommends each person on the executive team tackles 1 to 3 big priorities per quarter.
 Make these S.M.A.R.T. goals.
 Write them down.
 Break them into milestones.
 Put due dates on the milestones.
 Review them every week and state whether they are on or off track.
 Do not change your priorities throughout the quarter.

 Have an agenda.
 Stick to it.
 Don’t let people go off on tangents.
 Hold people accountable to stay on task during the meeting.
 Save the lively discussion for the end of the meeting and then prioritize the discussion topics so you work through the important things first.

 Measure what matters.
 Go over key metrics every meeting so you know where you stand and so does the entire executive team.
 Use these metrics to drive behavior.

 Write down the To-Dos. and revisit every week to make sure they get accomplished.
 Make the due date for the next meeting.
 This is so simple, but so often doesn’t get done.
 It is the difference between a productive or wasteful meeting, a week where you get things done or a week where you spin your wheels.